WHATS HOT

 This paragraph needs to be rewritten.
 Some studies suggest that low levels of estrogen may be the cause of hot flashes, but more research needs to be done in order to confirm this.
 Estrogen levels fluctuate during , which could account for hot flashes.
 However, more studies are needed to determine the root cause of hot flashes.

-As your body changes during pregnancy, you may hot flashes as a result of the increased hormones circulating through your system.
+As your body changes during pregnancy, you may experience hot flashes as a result of the increased hormones circulating through your system.
 While hormone therapy and herbs may seem like natural to control hot flashes, it’s important to avoid them during pregnancy.
 Hormones can cause problems for both you and your developing , and herbs can interact with medications you may be taking.
-Stay cool and comfortable by keeping cool in other ways, such as by wearing light layers of clothing and avoiding hot, spicy .
+Stay cool and comfortable by keeping cool in other ways, such as by wearing light layers of clothing and avoiding hot, spicy foods.

-There are many natural and simple ways to ease your hot flashes during pregnancy.
+There are many natural and simple ways to your hot flashes during pregnancy.
 Wearing layers is a great way to start.
 When you begin to feel too warm, simply slip your sweater off.
-Don’t be afraid to on a fan or adjust the thermostat.
+Don’t be afraid to turn on a fan or adjust the thermostat.
 When you start to cool down, readjust the temperature accordingly.
 Always carrying a beverage with you is also helpful.
-Not only are the fluids for you, but they will help fight off your hot flashes during pregnancy.
+Not only are the fluids good for you, but they will fight off your hot flashes during pregnancy.

 If you’re experiencing hot flashes during pregnancy, hang in there.
 It does get better.
 Visit a support chat room or a local support group.
-Talking with other people who are going through the same can be a huge relief.
+Talking with other people who are going through the same pregnancy symptoms can be a huge relief.

 Previous Article